-One of the best parts of my job is being able to encourage and help IC patients who want to start a family.
-I want you to know that IC does not change your heart, your soul and, most certainly, your ability to love a child.
+If you’re wondering if you can have a baby after a diagnosis of IC, take heart!
+Thousands of IC patients have had successful pregnancies and children.
+One of the best parts of my job is being able to encourage and help interstitial cystitis and bladder pain patients (IC/BPS) who want to start a family.
+IC does not change your heart, your soul and, most certainly, your ability to love a child.
 In fact, I think that IC patients make great mothers and fathers because you are compassionate, kind, caring and would never turn away from someone in pain.
 But it does take work, planning, time and patience.
 And, ultimately, you do have to assess your IC and work closely with your care providers.
 I hope that you join the hundreds if not thousands of IC patients who have had successful and joyful families!
 Be strong!
 You can do this. – Jill O.

 IC and Pregnancy